crs4/DigitalPathologyPlatform/rois_editing.md

 # ROIs editing

 ## Preliminary review
 When opening for the first time a Slide, user will perform a Preliminary review on the image.
-From this point on, the user can navigate on the viewer and zoom in/out to see the full details of the slide, he/she has to specify the type of staining (choosing among the options) and a quality evaluation.
-If the quality of the image is considered not good enough to perform the analysis, the user must specify a reason and, optionally, add notes.
-In that case, by saving, the review of the current slide is closed and the user will be redirect on the slide list page.
-If the quality is good, the user will be redirect to the ROIs editing page.
+From this point on, the user can navigate on the viewer and zoom in/out to see the full details of the slide using the navigation panel.
+He/she has to specify the type of staining (choosing among the options) and a quality evaluation.
+If the quality of the image is considered not good enough to perform the analysis, the user must select a reason and, optionally, add notes.
+In that case, by saving, the review of the current slide is closed and the user will be redirected on the slide list page.
+If the quality is good, the user will be redirected to the ROIs editing page.
 Note that, if the image does not have a good quality but the user still wants to go ahead with the analysis, he/she can do it by selecting the "Good quality" button and, preferably, adding a comment to explain that.

 ![preliminary_review](./img/5.preliminary_review.png)